CSLewin/APBW/mess/Weapons and Armor.md

 ## Armor and Shields

 Armor:
 	Armor provides damage resistance but restricts movement.
 If you want to avoid the touch of a blade, stay light and move quickly.
 For those lacking grace, endurance requires steel.
-Wearing heavy armor imparts a maximum amount of Grace that may be added to the wearer's AC.
+Wearing heavy armor restricts the maximum amount of Grace that may be added to the wearer's AC.
+All armor purchased comes with a helmet.

 	Armor		Slots	Damage Reduction	Maximum Grace Applied to AC Unarmored	0	0			No Maximum